 As part of the SAT Suite of Assessments, the PSAT 8/9 makes it easier for students to navigate a path through high school, college, and career.

-Schools—and now districts—can order components of the SAT Suite through one site.
+Schools and districts can order components of the SAT Suite through our test ordering site.
 Contact your regional office for an access code if you’ve misplaced it.

 Where to Get Scores